flyingfisch/flyingfisch.github.io-src/_posts/2020-01-14-open-id-auth0-redirecting-to-logout-page-directly-after-logging-in.md

 </authentication>
 ```

-I changed this to `mode="None"` and the login page now works seamlessly.
+I changed this to `mode="None"` and the login page now works flawlessly.

 ```xml
 <authentication mode="None"></authentication>